pisa-engine/pisa/include/pisa/v1/README.md

 Each _posting file_ contains a list of blocks of data, each related to a single term, preceded by a header encoding information about the type of payload.

+> Do we need the header?
+I would say "yes" because even if we store the information
+> somewhere else, then we might want to (1) verify that we are reading what we think
+> we are reading, and (2) verify format version compatibility.
+> The latter should be further discussed.

 ```
 Posting File := Header, [Posting Block]
 ```